Arizona Sports Betting Rules Ready For Public Review

 According to state law, event wagering includes professional, college, and Olympic events.

-As of now, the law allows for as many as 20 land-based entities to have sports betting licenses, with each entity to be entitled to one mobile skin.
+As of now, the law allows for as many as 20 land-based entities to have sports betting licenses, with each entity being entitled to one mobile skin.
 In addition, there will be ten limited licenses for retail-only betting at horse racetracks and OTBs.

 Other Important Points in the Draft Rules